Snowflake-Labs/sfquickstarts/site/sfguides/src/production_ready_rag_with_trulens_snowflake_cortex/production_ready_rag_trulens_snowflake_cortex.md

 Duration: 7

-We can combine the new version of our app with the feedback functions we already defined
+We can combine the new version of our app with the feedback functions we already defined.

 ```python
 from trulens_eval import TruCustomApp